Tuesday, August 25, 2009

 We used most of the fish for stew, but I filleted some for barbecuing on Kelly.
 This cooking kit that they sell is a new thing, and I have to admit, is a bit of a black art, but after a bit of trial and error, I started to get the hang of it.
 A few minutes later we had some cooked and well smoked mackerel which were lovely!
 Also tried Sam’s method of cooking on wood, which seem to work ok, but maybe could do with some fine tuning – I think the principle came from cooking on hot rocks that have been heated by fire.

-After some stew we were both ready for our beds and after realising it was midnight, we made our way to the tents for some rest, satisfied with the days paddling and activities.
+After some stew we were both ready for our beds and after realising it was

 Food diary:

-• Breakfast: uncooked oats with water; rhubarb and bell heather honey soup;
+- Breakfast: uncooked oats with water; rhubarb and bell heather honey soup;

-• Lunch: oatcakes (from Vanilla Skye); Cabroc (Scottish goat’s) cheese; salad (Isle of Skye Fresh Produce Company);
+- Lunch: oatcakes (from Vanilla Skye); Cabroc (Scottish goat’s) cheese; salad (Isle of Skye Fresh Produce Company);

-• Dinner: mackerel stew (fish from the Neil and his pal in the boat, potatoes from the market stall); grilled mackerel (flame grilled on the Kelly Kettle cooking set).
+- Dinner: mackerel stew (fish from the Neil and his pal in the boat, potatoes from the market stall); grilled mackerel (flame grilled on the Kelly Kettle cooking set).

-• Snacks: Skye Fudge.
+- Snacks: Skye Fudge.

 Thursday, August 20, 2009